brianglass/anastasis/files/10_january.md

 The sea saw and fled; Jordan was turned back.

-Let the Forerunner, prophetic trumpet, cry, Â‘Produce the fruits of noble deeds for the Lord baptised in JordanÂ’.
+Let the Forerunner, prophetic trumpet, cry, ‘Produce the fruits of noble deeds for the Lord baptised in Jordan’.

 ****